HamChowderr/myMVP-starterkit/README.md

 ### 2. Run the Stripe MCP Server

-There are two ways to run the Stripe MCP server:
+There are three ways to run the Stripe MCP server:

 #### Option 1: Using the npm script